abdulwadoodfaazli/Neural-Network-From-Scratch/README.md

 ![2 layer neural network img](running/images/2layerNN_kiank.png)

-### Inner workings of L-layer network:
+### Inner workings of an L-layer network:

+In this project, since we're using L = 4, our network will be a 4-Layer network.
+You'll see in the `.ipynb` files that **increasing the number of layers from 2 to just 4 increased by the accuracy by 8%**!

-Same as 2-Layer network but we repeat the hidden-layer process (L-1) times.
+It works the same as 2-Layer network but we repeat the hidden-layer process (L-1 = 3) times.
 This allows for a "deeper" network to be built and more patterns/relationships to be extracted from the input.
 At the output layer, we use the same Sigmoid function.

 ![2 layer neural network img](running/images/LlayerNN_kiank.png)<br>